crcx/retroforth/README.md

     make

 You will need a standard C compiler and `make`.
-The `retro-ri` binary requires (n)curses, but you can ignore any build/link errors by doing:

-    make -kis

-If you are building on an older Linux system and are running into problems, try using the alternative Makefile:

-    make -f Makefile.linux

 ## Executables